Cornell Notes

-The Cornell Notes system (also Cornell note-taking system, Cornell method, or Cornell way) is a note-taking system devised in the 1950s by Walter Pauk, an education professor at Cornell University.
+The Cornell Notes system (also Cornell note-taking system, Cornell method, Cornell way or just Cornell notes) is a note-taking system devised in the 1950s by Walter Pauk, an education professor at Cornell University.
 Pauk advocated its use in his best-selling book How to Study in College.

 Overview

 The Cornell method provides a systematic format for condensing and organizing notes.
 This system of taking notes is designed for use by a high school or college level student.
 There are several ways of taking notes, but one of the most common is the "two-column" notes style.
 The student divides the paper into two columns: the note-taking column (usually on the right) is twice the size of the questions/keyword column, which is on the left.
-The student leaves open five to seven lines, or about 2 in, at the bottom of the page.
+The student leaves five to seven lines open, or about 2 in, at the bottom of the page.